Chord chart: Nashville notation

+By convention, Nashville notation eliminates the slashes and bar lines that denote the beats in the measure: "With the number system it’s understood that each number written on your chart is given the value of one measure of music.
+In 4/4 time, that’s a total of four beats per number on the chart."

-This method of notation allows musicians who are familiar with basic music theory to play the same song in any key, as does Roman numeral analysis.
+This method of notation allows musicians who are familiar with basic music theory to play the same song in any key.

 Grid notation

-In some European countries (France particularly), pop and jazz musicians often use so-called "chord grids" that show in a graphical way the chord progression.
+In some European countries (particularly France), pop and jazz musicians often use so-called "chord grids" that show in a graphical way the chord progression.
 To illustrate, below is an example of two-part tunes, each eight bars long.
 Each square stands for a bar, while the "•/•”symbol means to stay on the same chord as the previous bar.
 The song structure can then be written down as a succession of the different parts.
 For example A-A-B-A, that would mean to play twice the "A" part, once the "B" part, and then again once the "A" part.

 Squares can also be separated diagonally for bars having two chords, as in the example below:

 Chord charts in computer files

-Chord charts can be represented in a schematic way as ASCII files, where bar lines are given as pipe symbols "|", chord symbols are approximated as text and beats may be indicated with a forward slash "/".

-In this context, the term "chord chart" is also used to describe a lyric sheet where chord symbols are placed above the appropriate syllables of the lyrics to associate the relative timing of the chord changes to the words of a song, or it may refer to the handwritten lyrics with chords handwritten above them.
+Digital representations of chord charts enable musicians to create, store and distribute song arrangements using computer systems, computer networks and the internet.

+Plain text (ASCII) representations of chord charts

+A plain text (ASCII) representation of digital chord charts supports broad compatibility across computer systems and devices, since ASCII text files can be serialized to disk, transmitted via email, shared through cloud storage services, and displayed in text editors that are preinstalled on most operating systems.

+Below is a non-exhaustive list of plain text chord chart representations, including examples for reference.
+(You can help improve this article by adding other plain text representations of chord charts to this section.)

+Format: Pipes and slashes (ASCII)

+Chord charts can be represented schematically, where: